 If your child’s healthcare provider has recommended drive-through testing for the new coronavirus (COVID-19), you may want to consider preparing them ahead of the experience.
 During this time of uncertainty, it’s important to provide honest information to increase your child’s sense of security.

-2. You’ll also want to prepare your child for what the medical staff will be wearing and why.
+1. You’ll want to prepare your child for what the medical staff will be wearing and why.

 Suggested language: "You will see people wearing gowns, gloves and masks.
 This is to help keep everyone as safe as possible."

 2. Prepare your child for what the Q-tip used to collect the sample will look like and what it will be used for.

 Suggested language: “Someone will use a long Q-tip to rub the inside of your nose for about 10 seconds.
 This Q-tip will be sent to a doctor who will learn more about your body.”

 3. When the test is performed with your child in the car or car seat: